MrCrowNFT/Real-Time-Chat/README.md

 # Real-Time-Chat

-Real time chat app using web sockets for functionality, using typescript, express, reactjs,tailwind css for backend and frontend
+Real time chat app using socket io for web socket functionality, using node js, typescript and express js for backend, as well as mongo db for db, and react js ans tailwind css for frontend